pegah-mp/pegah-mp.github.io/_pages/about.md

 </p>

 <p>
-Before my Ph.D., I completed my Bachelor’s degree in Mathematics and a Minot in Computer Engineering at the <a href="https://ut.ac.ir/en">University of Tehran</a>.
+Before my Ph.D., I completed my Bachelor’s degree in Mathematics and a Minor in Computer Engineering at the <a href="https://ut.ac.ir/en">University of Tehran</a>.
 </p>